tttp/civi-charlatan/README.md

 This will emulate 100 autocomplete.
 So if searching for "xavi", it will do a search for "x", one for "xa", one for "xav" and one for "xavi".
 It randomly fetch contacts and the queries are on existing names, emails or first names

+## speed and concurrency ##
+I did manage to create some db deadlocks when trying to create too many contacts at the same time.
+Concurrency is hard, I avoided the problem by limitting the number of requests run at the same time

 ##TODO##